yassCan/ElementJS/README.md

 const counter = new Counter()
 ```

+the $ function takes a function as an argument and execute, you can use if you want inline functions

 in an html, add a script tag with the src attribute and the put the file path

 ```html